 “Altered Earth” explored the ever-changing landscape of Arles, France through moving image, sound and architecture and was commissioned and produced by the LUMA Foundation in 2012.
 “SONG 1”, also took place in 2012 and wrapped the Hirshhorn Museum in Washington DC in 360-degree panoramic video projections, transforming the concrete exterior into an audiovisual spectacle.
 In 2013, Aitken created “MIRROR” at the Seattle Art Museum, which utilized hundreds of hours of footage changing in real time in response to the life around it, transforming the museum exterior into a living kaleidoscope.

 Aitken curated Station to Station, which took place over three weeks in September 2013.
 A train, designed as a moving light sculpture, broadcast content to a global audience as it traveled from New York City to San Francisco making nine stops along the way for a series of happenings.
 A feature film and a book about the project were released in 2015.

 Station to Station next took over the Barbican Centre in London for 30 days in the summer of 2015 to create a month-long happening featuring over 100 artists, musicians, dancers, designers and other creative figures.

-In September 2016, a major survey of Aitken’s work will open at the Museum of Contemporary Art (MOCA), Los Angeles.
+In September 2016, a major survey of Aitken’s work opened at the Museum of Contemporary Art (MOCA), Los Angeles.